AskExplain/gcproc/README.md

 ![](main_splatter.gif)

-Example of single cell RNA-seq aligned to Spatial Transcriptomic information.
+Example of single cell RNA-seq (matrix, rows are genes, columns are cells) aligned to Spatial Transcriptomic information (histology image, and, cell-gene expression matrix).
 Gene expression is visualised and corresponds to the immunofluoresecent tissue.
 Notice expression changes through space and time.

 More information can be found at: https://github.com/AskExplain/gcproc_analysis